fcostantini/PlEb/README.md

 Note: add and rmv actually modify the file, you may want to do a backup before.

 add: adds a song to the playlist.
+check: checks if the songs actually exist.
+export: copies every song to a single folder.
+print: shows contents of the playlist.
 rmv: removes a song from the playlist.
-print: shows contents of the playlist.
-export: copies every song to a single folder.